-This Privacy Notice was last updated February 22, 2021.
+This Privacy Notice was last updated on 1 March 2021.

 This privacy notice applies with regard to the processing of personal data by

 European DataWarehouse GmbH (“European DataWarehouse“, “we“, “our“, “us“)

 II.
 Name and address of the data protection officer

 The following data regarding the use of and the interactions with our services, your advertising preferences, and your communications with us is automatically collected when you use our website and services:

 - information about the browser (type and version used, language)

 - the Internet service provider of the user

 - date and time of access request

 - time zone difference to Greenwich Mean Time (GMT)